abisop/nuttx-docs/en/components/filesystem/smartfs.md

 Enabling wear leveling can increase the total number of block erases on the device in favor of even wearing (erasing).
-This is caused by writing / moving sectors that otherwise don't need to be written to move static data to the more highly worn blocks.
+This is caused by writing / moving sectors that otherwise don\'t need to be written to move static data to the more highly worn blocks.
 This additional write requirement is known as write amplification.
 To get an idea of the amount of write amplification incurred by enabling wear leveling, I conducted the